sairajindroju/HRAnalytics/README.md

 Open the dashboard in PowerBI Desktop.

 Interact with the data visualizations to explore attendance metrics, area graphs, and trend lines.

-**Usage :**

-The Attendence Metrics Dashboard is a valuable tool for HR professionals, managers, and anyone interested in analyzing attendance trends.
-Use this dashboard to:

-Monitor attendance trends over time.
-Analyze 'Work from Home (WFH) %', 'Sick Leave (SL) %' and 'Presence %.'
-Extract insights for informed decision-making.